 •Communication - Tests that are independent of the test environment.
 This means that anyone with knowledge of the system that we are testing can view all test cases in one common format.

 •Multi SUT testing - Connect one or more SUTs to the harness allowing you to perform system level testing with several SUTs.

 •Plant Model - Configure a Plant Model in the harness to work in conjunction with the SUT while it is being tested.

-In simple cases, the Harness is created automatically, such as for Matlab/Simulink.
+In simple cases, the Harness is created automatically, such as for Matlab/Simulink and AUTOSAR-compliant software.
 In other cases, you create and configure your own Harnesses.
 In the case of Hardware-in-the-Loop testing there is a hardware component to the Harness.